2026 Policy Agenda

 - Increase funding streams for chronic disease prevention and improved social determinants of health.

-- Increase the soda tax.
-The soda tax ensures sustainable funding for programs that benefit populations targeted by the beverage industry and disproportionately impacted by chronic disease.
+- Support a dedicated, increased Sugary Drink Distributor Tax (SDDT) to fund prevention programs that directly address health inequities, benefiting populations targeted by the beverage industry and disproportionately impacted by chronic disease.